Jim Coode

-James Edward Coode (October 22, 1951 – June 17, 1987) was an American football and Canadian football player.
+James Edward Coode (October 22, 1951 – June 17, 1987) was an American football player.
 He played college football for the University of Michigan from 1970 to 1973 and professional football for the Detroit Wheels (two games in 1974) and the Ottawa Rough Riders (1974–1980).
 He was diagnosed with amyotrophic lateral sclerosis (ALS) in 1979 and died in 1987.

 University of Michigan

 A native of Mayfield Heights, Ohio, Coode enrolled at the University of Michigan in 1969 and played college football as an offensive tackle for Bo Schembechler's Michigan Wolverines football teams from 1970 to 1973.
-As a junior, he started every game at left tackle for the 1972 Michigan Wolverines football team that compiled a 10-1 record and was ranked No. 6 in the final AP Poll.
+As a junior, he started every game at left tackle for the 1972 Michigan Wolverines football team that compiled a 10–1 record and was ranked No. 6 in the final AP Poll.
 As a senior, he started nine games at right tackle for the undefeated 1973 Michigan Wolverines football team that compiled a 10–0–1 record and was ranked No. 6 in the final AP Poll.